 - Plant reminders in your car.
 Put a stuffed animal or another object in your child’s car seat if it is in the rear seat.
 When you put your child in the seat, move your reminder object to the front seat alongside you so it will serve as a reminder.
 Put something you need – your cellphone, purse, briefcase, employee ID – in the rear seat alongside the child safety seat.

-- Create a daily calendar reminder on your phone and/or other electronic devices to make sure you dropped your child off at daycare.
+- Create a daily calendar reminder on your phone and/or other personal electronics that you actually dropped off your child and got them out of the car at the daycare or when you returned home.

 - Make an agreement with your daycare provider that they will contact you within minutes of the appointed time if your child does not show up.